rackerlabs/docs-developer-blog/_posts/2020-07-15-configure-the-axure-diagnostic-extension-for-storing-linus-log-files.md

 az storage account create -n $stgName -g $rgName -l $location --sku Standard_LRS
 ```

-To configure what log file to store in an Azure table, you need to push two JSON files need pushed to the VM.
+To configure what log file to store in an Azure table, you need to push two JSON files to the VM.
 Download the **PrivateConfig.json** and **PublicSettings.json** from my repo [here](https://github.com/jrudley/azurelinuxfilelog).
 Open up the **Public Settings.json** file and add your storage account name and ResourceID of the VM that you created.
 To quickly get the VM ResourceID, run the following command:

 ```
 ($vm | ConvertFrom-Json).id